Clearwater Domestic Violence Attorney

 - Other offenses committed by a family or household member that results in physical injury or death of another member of that family or household

 Assault, battery, or stalking can be charged as an aggravated offense where the abuser uses or threatens to use a deadly weapon against the victim, or threatens or commits serious bodily harm.

 What are some legal options for Florida victims of domestic violence?

 Victims of domestic violence in Florida may seek protection from an abusive spouse, partner, or co-parent through a restraining order.
 Restraining orders can make it illegal for the subject of the restraining order to contact a victim in person or through electronic means, or to come within a certain distance of victims or their family members.
 These orders can also require the abuser to relinquish custody of the couple’s children to the victim, vacate the family home, and pay spousal or child support to the victim.
 If the subject of the restraining order violates its terms, that person can be arrested and put in jail.

 How Our Domestic Violence Attorney Help Protect Our Clients

-From the moment that you call our law office, we put together a safety plan based on your situation and Florida’s family laws.
-We can then help you pursue a temporary injunction for protection from domestic violence, which can be made permanent later after a hearing.
+From the moment that you call our Clearwater domestic violence law office, we put together a safety plan based on your situation and Florida’s family laws.
+Our Clearwater domestic violence lawyer can then help you pursue a temporary injunction for protection from domestic violence, which can be made permanent later after a hearing.
 In either case an injunction will prohibit the offender from coming near you or your children.
 If the offender violates the injunction they can be arrested and held in jail.

 Consult a Domestic Violence Lawyer in Clearwater, FL